You mean this cutting and self-abuse business out there among students?

 The reporters were held in contempt in the case after they refused to identify their confidential sources for stories about Lee.

-The justice of this escapes me, Ms. Kirtley said of the payment, but it's the most creative way I've seen so far to do an end run around constitutional protections and get money anyway through this collateral attack.
+But it's the most creative way I've seen so far to do an end run around constitutional protections and get money anyway through this collateral attack.

 It's by Josh Gerstein.

-The whole article sounds really panicky.
+And I have to tell you something, folks, the whole article sounds really panicky.

-See, this is how in the past I've always told you this.
+See, this is how in the past, I've always told you this.

 If you're a journalism student, you want to rise to the top.

-Because you are speaking truth to power, or whatever this cock-eyed phrase is.
+Because you are speaking truth to power, or whatever this cockeyed phrase is.

-Uh remember Richard Jewel, totally destroyed in the media after the FBI went after him as a person of interest, even though they had no proof.
+Totally destroyed in the media after the FBI went after him as a person of interest, even though they had no proof.

-Uh man's life was ruined.
+Man's life was ruined.

-The media joyfully aided and abetted that same with the Stephen Hatfield guy.
+The media joyfully aided and abetted that.

-Ah, why I'm dreaming.
+I'm dreaming.

 Why do I even say these things?